 Of all the upland birds and waterfowl, none are considered as delicious as ducks.
 There are twenty-two varieties of ducks hunted in the US.
 Ducks are generally hunted by large bore shotguns with heavy loads and shot while in flight.

 A blind is set up with decoys and calls are used to invite the ducks to land in the water near the blind, when the ducks are approaching, the hunters will take their shots.
 Dogs are generally used for going out into the water and retrieving the ducks.

 Duck hunting does require some specialized equipment.
 While the dogs, calls, blinds, and decoys will make you a much more efficient hunter, you can still hunt without them.
 However, there is a special “license” generally called a “duck stamp” that must be purchased in addition to your standard hunting license.

 Also, you can not use lead shot while hunting waterfowl.
-The waterfowl and other pond dwelling animals will eat the lead shot and die from lead poisoning.
-Copper shot or steel shot is the most common waterfowl loads, but several different alloys exist on the market.
+The waterfowl and other pond-dwelling animals will eat the lead shot and die from lead poisoning.
+Copper shot and steel shot are the most common waterfowl loads, but several different alloys exist on the market.

 The most basic setup is to find a pond that ducks frequent and hide along the banks as covered as possible.
 Use a standard duck call until you see the ducks begin to descend to the pond to land.
 Take your shot when they get into range before they hit the water.
 If you don’t have a dog, you can always wade out to recover the birds.